haftomdesbele/TRANSFER-LEARNING-AND-KNOWLEDGE-DISTILLATION-for-CHEST-X-RAY-CLASSIFICATION/README.md

 Knowledge Distillation: Implementation of a distillation pipeline to compress a large teacher model into a compact student model.

-Comprehensive Evaluation: Detailed comparison of the performance of the baseline, teacher, and student models using relevant medical diagnosis metrics (e.g., AUC-ROC, F1-Score, Precision, and Recall).
+Comprehensive Evaluation: Detailed comparison of the performance of the baseline, teacher, and student models using relevant medical diagnosis metrics (e.g., Accuray, F1-Score, Precision, and Recall).

 Baseline Model: A simple, custom-built Convolutional Neural Network (CNN) is included to serve as a benchmark for comparison.